-African Student Union
+African Student Association

-The ASU serves to integrate and foster the unity of students from different African cultures.
+The ASA serves to integrate and foster the unity of students from different African cultures.
 It sees itself as the support and resource group for any African student at Loyola.
 It presents students with prominent issues in Africa and encourages them to partake in events/activities that occur in the African communities at Loyola and in neighboring areas.
-The ASU outreaches to the larger campus community and strives to educate those interested in joining the club about African culture, history, and experience at Loyola.
+The ASA outreaches to the larger campus community and strives to educate those interested in joining the club about African culture, history, and experience at Loyola.

 Asian Cultural Alliance

 The Asian Cultural Alliance strives to connect with the campus based on an interest in the many forms of Asian culture.
 In pursuing this mission, we will deliver valuable experiences based upon traditions, culture, food and other aspects of Asian culture; educating and making known the intricate aspects of Asian life; dismissing stereotypes that people may have about Asian people; spreading diversity; and gathering those who are interested to learn and discuss current issues and attitudes either related or unrelated to Asia.

 Vice President – Nicole Arro

 Treasurer – Poovanut Ben Khamhaeng & Kelley Chan

 Event Coordinator - Kayte Rooney & Jada Ito